ashishgurung3579/automated-compliance-mapping/ReadMe.md

 Main question:

-> "Does this IoT security requirement match, overlap with, or relate to this AI security requirement?"
+> RQ1: Does this IoT security requirement match, overlap with, or relate to this AI security requirement?
+To what extent can NLP and AI techniques automati- cally identify semantic relationships (equivalence, overlap, sub Sumption, complementarity) between security requirements in ETSI EN 303 645 and EN 304 223?
+What are the fundamental challenges and limitations?
+> RQ2:How do different automated approaches (Rule-based NLP, Semantic (BERT-based, sentence embedding), LLM (GPT, Claude)) perform for compliance mapping tasks?
+Which methods achieve the best balance of accuracy, completeness, and interpretability?
+> RQ3: How does automated mapping compare to manual expert mapping in terms of: Accuracy, coverage, efficiency and interpretability.

 The project tests multiple mapping methods, compares them with a manually prepared baseline, and writes an evaluation report.